 One important criterion for determining suicide potential is the plan.
-If you think a student is considering suicide, you should ask him tactfully, carefully, and privately the following:
+If you think a student is considering suicide, you should ask the student privately, tactfully and in a straight-forward manner the following:

 - 1. Are you thinking of hurting yourself?

 - 2. How do you plan to do this?
 When?
 Where?

 - 3. Do you have a weapon?